Estimating conditional Mann-Whitney effects using pseudo-observation-based regression: Discussion

 Extensions of the proposed jackknife-based pseudo-observation regression approach to $J$-sample problems, $J>2$ are more or less straightforward: This would involve a $J$-way array of pseudo-observations where each possible combination of $J$-tuples are left-out exactly once, resulting in $N := \prod_{j=1}^J n_j$ pseudo-observations in total.
 The pseudo-observations related to a $J$-sample estimand $\theta$ would then take the form

-where, in the last step, we used the obvious multi-index notation.
-Here, $\hat \theta = \hat \theta_\emptyset^{(i_\emptyset)}$ denotes the full-sample(s)-based estimator with subscripts indicating omission of the individual observations $i_I$ from the set of sample indices $I$.
+where, in the last step, we used the obvious multi-index notation with subscripts indicating omission of the individual observations $i_I$ from the set of sample indices $I$.
+Here, $\hat \theta = \hat \theta_\emptyset^{(i_\emptyset)}$ denotes the full-sample(s)-based estimator.